 To finalize, highlight what makes your present moment the best one for this funding.
 Timing is everything in business, it can make or break many areas of your efforts.
 Give trends, factors, and as much supportive data to back up why now’s the perfect time for your company to be moving as you propose.

-We hope our 12 steps of what should be included in an investment proposal are of great help as you sit down to contemplate your pitch.
+We hope our 12 steps of what should be included in an investment proposal example are of great help as you sit down to contemplate your pitch.
 Remember never to leave out how your slides look.
 It’s also a fundamental part of making a compelling statement.

 Do your best to make sure you’re walking out of a meeting with an assured investment in your hand.
 If working with templates or furnishing compelling design is not your strength, consider our consulting and design services to give you a hand.
 Starting at $29 per stunning slide, we have different pricing options to suit everyone!